GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/games-dashboard/player-feedback.md

 ![Manage section](Manage-Games.png)

-On the game listing screen, you can configure:
+In the Game Manage screen, you can configure:

-* **Make discoverable on gd.games:** Players will be able to find the game through the gd.games website
+* **Visible on gd.games (yes/no):** Players will be able to find the game through the gd.games website
-* **Show feedback banner on gd.games game page:** The game will display a banner to collect player feedback through the website gd.games
+* **Revenue share (on/off):** gd.games will display ad banners in your game's page to start making revenue.
+You can see and manage your earnings through the Manage section.
-* **Ask for feedback on all builds:** All published versions of the game listed under the "Builds" tab will display the feedback banner to collect player feedback
+* **Player feedback (on/off):** All published versions of the game listed under the "Builds" section will display the feedback banner to collect player feedback

 To learn how to publish to the gd.games platform and configure the privacy of the links [follow these instructions](https://wiki.gdevelop.io/gdevelop5/publishing/web/).

 ## Receiving feedback
-Recieved player feedback is stored and visible under the "Feedback" tab of the desired published game.
+Recieved player feedback is stored and visible under the "Feedback" section of the desired published game.
-Click on the [Manage section](https://wiki.gdevelop.io/gdevelop5/interface/games-dashboard/) > the game that you wish to manage to see the "Feedback tab".
+Click on the [Manage section](https://wiki.gdevelop.io/gdevelop5/interface/games-dashboard/) > the game that you wish to manage to see the "Feedback" section.

 ![Feedback-tab](Player-feedback.png)